 - Features.
 Rewards programs, balance transfer offers, signup bonuses, complementary insurance and purchase protection are just a few benefits to take into account when comparing your options.

 Make sure you can afford the card and that it offers the extra features you need to manage your credit.

 Step 2.
 Check the eligibility requirements.

 While you could receive approval within 60 seconds, you won’t receive approval at all if you don’t meet the eligibility requirements.
 Some of the criteria you’ll be expected to meet include:

 - Good credit history.
 Most banks only accept applicants who have a good credit history with no evidence of defaults.

 - Residential status.
-Depending on the card, you might only be able to apply if you’re a permanent U.S. resident.
-Some banks do offer cards for temporary residents, so you can use our guide to compare your options.
+Depending on the card, you might only be able to apply if you’re a permanent US resident.

 Step 3.
 Collect the necessary documents and information.